luandretta/network/README.md

 - - -

-The aim of this project was to build a site that allows users to easily sign up and keep up with titbits.
+The aim of this project was to build a site that allows users to easily sign, keep up with titbits and interact with others users.

 ### User Stories